jverbosky/tic_tac_toe_ai_n/README.md

 Highlights include:

-1. A mobile device friendly UI.
+1. A mobile device friendly UI with a responsive game board.
 2. Game board sizes ranging from 3 x 3 up to 10 x 10.
 3. Support for human and three different types of computer opponents (sequential, random, unbeatable).
 4. Player move validation.